cavo789/docker_xdebug/readme.md

 ![Banner](./banner.svg)

+**Xdebug & breakpoints are working when running the project inside vscode but not when started from a devcontainer.**

 The objective of this repository is to provide the minimum requirements for launching a PHP project that will run:

 * Under Docker,